stereoDecor: Technical Rider & notes on lighting

 Technical Rider

-* You can use this text as a template for your own DJ Technical Rider, just adapt it to your needs and put a link to my version, I would be appreciated.
+* You can use this text as a template for your own DJ Technical Rider, just adapt it to your needs and put a link to my version, I would appreciate it.

 What I, as a DJ, bring with me: